morganwilliamsb/website/_listen/parodi-i dri-nyow.md

 **Performance / Recording**
 Performed by:
 Nathan Isaac (clarinet), Nick Francis (violin) & Gwydion Rhys (piano).
-Recorded as part of the NYOW75 celebrations — a specially recorded digital concert of new music marking the 75th anniversary of the National Youth Orchestra of Wales.
-Recorded at St David’s Hall, Cardiff, in 2021.
+Recorded as part of the NYOW75 celebrations — a specially recorded digital concert of new music marking the 75th anniversary of the National Youth Orchestra of Wales – at St David’s Hall, Cardiff (UK).

-The concert features ten chamber groups performing ten world premieres by Welsh composers, bringing together current members and alumni of NYOW.

 [Watch the performance](https://www.youtube.com/watch?v=z1r4ODByMX0&list=PLXCAwLBtyYgN7c7ckDcMRbWt2rh7Wy1pl&index=20)